Package 'BCEAweb'

 parameters

 A matrix with the simulations for all the relevant model parameters.
-Defaults at NULL, which means the user has to load their own values using the web-interface.
-Columns must be named
+Defaults at NULL, which means the user has to load their own values using the web-interface

 ...